bwhmather/verktyg/README.rst

 ~~~~~~
 Based on werkzeug routing but with method dispatch removed.

-Maps from urls to enpoint identifiers
+Maps from urls to endpoint identifiers

 Dispatcher